 Greater China continues to be the Company's second-largest and fastest-growing market.
-As at March 31, 2014, the Company had 174 theaters operating in Greater China with an additional 240 theaters (includes one upgrade) in backlog, representing 55.7% of the Company's current backlog, that are scheduled to be installed in Greater China by 2021.
+As at June 30, 2014, the Company had 186 theaters operating in Greater China with an additional 235 theaters (which includes one upgrade) in backlog that are scheduled to be installed in Greater China by 2021.
+The Company's backlog in Greater China represents 56.1% of the Company's overall current backlog.
 The Company continues to invest in joint revenue sharing arrangements with select partners to ensure ongoing revenue in this key market.
 In 2013, the Company and Wanda Cinema Line Corporation ("Wanda") announced amendments of the parties' original 2011 joint revenue sharing arrangement for an additional 120 IMAX theaters to be located throughout China.
 The most recent expansion brings Wanda's total commitment to 210 IMAX theater systems, of which 195 are under the parties' joint revenue sharing arrangement.
 The Company believes that the China market presents opportunities for additional growth with favorable market trends, including government initiatives to foster cinema screen growth, to support the film industry and to increase the number of Hollywood films distributed in China, including a 2012 agreement with the U.S. to permit 14 additional IMAX or 3D format films to be distributed in China each year and to permit distributors to receive higher distribution fees.
 The Company cautions, however, that its expansion in China faces a number of challenges.
 See Item 1A Risk Factors in Part II - "The Company faces risks in connection with the continued expansion of its business in China".

-On April 8, 2014, the Company announced the investment (the "IMAX China Investment") in its Greater China business by CMC Capital partners ("CMC"), an investment fund that is focused on media and entertainment, and FountainVest Partners ("FountainVest"), a China-focused private equity firm.
+On April 8, 2014, the Company announced the investment (the "IMAX China Investment") in its Greater China business by CMC U.C.
+Capital Partners ("CMC"), an investment fund that is focused on media and entertainment, and FountainVest Partners ("FountainVest"), a China-focused private equity firm.
 The IMAX China Investment provides for the sale and issuance of 20% of the shares of IMAX China (Holding), Inc. ("IMAX China") to entities owned and controlled by CMC and FountainVest, with the intent of further strengthening the Company's competitive position in China.

-The sale price for the interest is \$80.0 million, to be paid by the investors in two equal installments.
+The sale price for the interest was \$80.0 million, to be paid by the investors in two equal installments.
 The first installment was received on April 8, 2014, and the second installment is due in February 2015.
 IMAX China remains a consolidated subsidiary of the Company.